Mongrel International Inc.

 Anyone who traverses nations, cultures or languages embraces the betwixt-and-between of a transnational reality.
 But how do you write that transnational life into fiction— whether trans-national, -cultural, -lingual, -religious or -societal without bumbling into stereotypes, or worse, way TMI (too much information)?
 In this workshop, you'll explore writing your transnational fiction in the form and genre that best suits what you most need to write.
 Through a series of in class reading and writing exercises you'll produce work to be continued outside of workshop.
 The goal is to produce at least the start of a new piece of fiction that can be submitted to me for individual written comments.

-Fee: US$950 (does not include airfare/accommodation); early bird 10% discount if registered by April 15.
-Limited to 10 writers.
+Fee US$950 (does not include airfare/accommodation); early bird 10% discount if registered by April 15

 # # #

-August 28 to 30 (online by Zoom): Manuscript workshop “Writing Between Languages in Creative Prose.”
+August 28 to 30 “Writing Between Languages in Creative Prose”

 Do you have more than one “mother tongue”?
 Does “mother tongue” to describe the language(s) that spill into your creative work even make sense anymore in this globalized and linguistically fractured world?
-If you write in English (as so many of us do, regardless of country of origin, ethncity or even our first languages or mother tongues), isn’t there a problem with the dominance of English in the literary world that doesn’t always recognize the fluidity of English in the real world today?
-We explore all this and more in this workshop where manuscripts that disrupt our literary English language are most welcome.
-In particular, writing out of Asia or that leans into Asian languages & cultures is especially suited to this workshop (although all other trans-lingual, or trans-cultural expression will also find this manuscript workshop useful).
-Some pre-workshop readings of published fiction or literary nonfiction will be assigned.
-Deadline: workshop mansucripts of up to 5,000 words max., plus a short statement of your creative language challenges (max.
-250 words) must be submitted by no later than Friday August 7 emailed as a WORD document in standard mss format (double spaced, 12 pt Times or Times New Roman, with at least 1" margins on each side, page sized for US letter 8.5" x 11" or international A4).
-Please indicate genre of your manuscript as one of these three: F fiction, CNF creative nonfiction or hybrid H F/CNF.
+If you write in English (as so many of us do, regardless of country of origin, ethnicity or even our first languages or mother tongues), isn't there a problem with the dominance of English in the literary world that doesn't always recognize the fluidity of English in the real world?
+In this workshop, writing that disrupts our literary English language are most welcome.
+In particular, writing out of Asia or that leans into Asian languages & cultures is especially suited to this workshop.
+Some pre-workshop readings of published fiction &/or literary nonfiction will be assigned.

 Out-of-print books available for sale